ACADEMIC SPECIALIST - MICHIGAN STATE UNIVERSITY

-Rebecca E. Schuiling is a knitwear designer and an educator.
-Her research contributes to scholarship in dress studies and it subsumes visual and material culture.
-Rebecca’s work seeks to provide insight and understanding into knitted dress through the lens of popular culture, and the artists at the intersection of art and craft, by examining the complex and complicated roles of knit and knitwear within fashion, art, and society.
-She presents her work at international and national conferences.
+Rebecca E. Schuiling is a dress scholar and an educator.
+Her research contributes to dress studies and it subsumes visual and material culture.
+Rebecca’s research seeks to provide insight and understanding into dress, often knitwear, through the lens of popular culture, matriculture, and the makers at the intersection of art and craft, by examining the complex and complicated roles of dress within fashion, art, and society.

-Rebecca has taught at Michigan State University for thirteen years and is an Academic Specialist for the Apparel and Textile Design Program within the Department of Art, Art History, and Design.
+Rebecca is an Academic Specialist for the Apparel and Textile Design Program within the Department of Art, Art History, and Design at Michigan State University.
 The focus of Rebecca’s teaching centers on concept, research, experiential learning, the design process and LdL pedagogies.

-Her work has been exhibited in Slovenia; she has participated in an in international design workshop in China; and conducted research in Portugal, France, Italy, Austria, Australia, New Zealand, and Thailand.
+She presents her work at international and national conferences.
+Her work has been exhibited in Slovenia; she has participated in an international design workshop in China; and conducted research in Portugal, France, Italy, Austria, Australia, New Zealand, and Thailand.